vectara/vectara-docs/www/docs/api-reference/chat-apis/list_conversations.md

 {
   "conversation": [
     {
-      "id": "Turn ID",
+      "id": "ID of the turn",
-      "conversation_id": "ID of the Conversation",
+      "conversation_id": "ID of the conversation",
       "query": "First query of the turn",
       "answer": "First answer of the turn",
       "enabled": true,